Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Simulation Results and Analysis

 When obtaining test results and plotting graphs, we reset the environment 100 times, taking the average of 200 samples for each environment, and then averaging the data across the 100 environments.
 We observed that the policies learned by the agents exhibit fluctuations in changing environments, but the fluctuation range is controllable.
 Given that factors such as vehicle density can vary significantly across different environments, there is no constant optimal solution, which makes the presence of fluctuations reasonable.

 \begin{itemize} \item[1)] V2I Communication Rate: Fig. \ref{fig6} illustrates the relationship between the total V2I rate across all sub-channels and the number of vehicles.
 From the figure, it is evident that as the number of vehicles increases, the number of V2V links in the environment also increases.
 Consequently, the interference from V2V communication links to V2I links increases, resulting in a decrease in the V2I link rate.
-Both the DQN method and our proposed GNN-DDQN method are fundamentally based on reinforcement learning.
-However, the incorporation of GNN allows the agent to acquire richer and more comprehensive global state information, thereby leading to superior performance.
+Although both the DQN method and our proposed GNN-DDQN method are fundamentally based on reinforcement learning, the incorporation of GNN allows the agent to acquire richer and more comprehensive global state information, thereby leading to superior performance.
+Strategies based on traditional methods and random strategies suffer particularly severe interference, as reinforcement learning methods can learn policies that maximize long-term rewards and thus perform better in high-density communication environments.

 \item[2)] V2V Communication Success Rate: Fig. \ref{fig7} illustrates the relationship between the transmission success rate of all V2V links in the environment and the number of vehicles.
 As previously mentioned, the number of V2V links in the environment is three times the number of vehicles.
-It can be observed that as the number of vehicles increases, the success rate of V2V communication using a random strategy declines at the fastest rate.
-Other methods exhibit a slower rate of decline, indicating an improved utilization of resources.
-It is evident that our proposed GNN-DDQN method outperforms the simple DQN network. \end{itemize}
+It can be observed that as the number of vehicles increases, the overall communication success rate shows a declining trend, which is consistent with common sense.
+The success rate of V2V communication using a random strategy declines at the fastest rate.
+Other methods exhibit a slower rate of decline, indicating their capabilities of improved resource utilization.
+Evidently, our proposed GNN-DDQN method outperforms the conventional DQN network, further demonstrating that GNN can assist DRL in enhancing the system performance. \end{itemize}